 2. Long-term compliance retention: Logs sitting in a storage account, immutable, tiered down to archive, kept for however many years your compliance framework demands.

 The obvious approach is to configure diagnostic settings on your Azure resources to send logs to a LAW for the short-term stuff, and separately ensure they end up in a storage account for the long haul.
+Two destinations, two purposes.
+In practice, each path has its own set of limitations.

 The Obvious Path: LAW Data Export